Brucellosis: Aquatic wildlife

 Brucellosis in cetaceans is caused by the bacterium B. ceti.
 First discovered in the aborted fetus of a bottlenose dolphin, the structure of B. ceti is similar to Brucella in land animals.
 B. ceti is commonly detected in two suborders of cetaceans, the Mysticeti and Odontoceti.
 The Mysticeti include four families of baleen whales, filter-feeders, and the Odontoceti include two families of toothed cetaceans ranging from dolphins to sperm whales.
 B. ceti is believed to transfer from animal to animal through sexual intercourse, maternal feeding, aborted fetuses, placental issues, from mother to fetus, or through fish reservoirs.
 Brucellosis is a reproductive disease, so it has an extreme negative impact on the population dynamics of a species.
 This becomes a greater issue when the already low population numbers of cetaceans are taken into consideration.
 B. ceti has been identified in four of the 14 cetacean families, but the antibodies have been detected in seven of the families.
-This indicates that B. ceti is common amongst cetacean families and populations.
+This indicates that B. ceti is common among cetacean families and populations.
 Only a small percentage of exposed individuals become ill or die.
 However, particular species apparently are more likely to become infected by B. ceti.
-The harbor porpoise, striped dolphin, white-sided dolphin, bottlenose dolphin, and common dolphin have the highest frequency of infection amongst odontocetes.
+The harbor porpoise, striped dolphin, white-sided dolphin, bottlenose dolphin, and common dolphin have the highest frequency of infection among odontocetes.
 In the mysticetes families, the northern minke whale is by far the most infected species.
 Dolphins and porpoises are more likely to be infected than cetaceans such as whales.
 Concerning sex and age biases, the infections do not seem influenced by an individual's age or sex.
 Although fatal to cetaceans, B. ceti has a low infection rate for humans.